samantha-bothwell/ShinyAppTutorial/README.md

 ## Designing the Server

 Before setting code up in the server, I usually run it within an R script to make sure everything works well.
 It's easier to modify your code outside of the app then when you're working within the server code.
-We are designing 4 plots with the following skeleton
+We are designing 4 plots with the following skeleton.

 ``` r
 server <- function(input, output) {